tea or not tea?

 Tea!
-It comes from the Camellia sinensis plant, making it one of the tea gang.
+It comes from the Camellia sinensis plant, making it part of the official tea gang.

 The time and complexity involved in its manufacturing process.
 The leaves are oxidised and rolled to different degrees to give distinctly different flavours – the oxidation percentage can vary from 10% (think green tea) to 70% (more of a black tea).